atextor/OGIT-wiki/OGIT-ontology-details.md

 Each _entity_ definition contains a _parent_ entity type.
 Using this the new _entity_ type
 * "inherits" attribute declarations from ancestor types
 * "inherits" allowed verbs ('from' and 'to' end) from ancestor types.
-This is mainly for convenience: it presents ontology maintainers to repeat the same definitions again and again.
+This is mainly for convenience: it prevents ontology maintainers from repeating the same definitions again and again.
 Especially each _entity_ will automatically have all the default attributes which are used by GraphIT for proper handling of vertex data (e.g. 'ogit/_id', 'ogit/_type', and so on).

 Those parent/child relationships of _entity_ definitions must form a tree (e.g. must not contain any loops)